Westerly, Rhode Island: Demographics

-There were 9,402 households, out of which 29.7% had children under the age of 18 living with them, 50.2% were married couples living together, 11.0% had a female householder with no husband present, and 34.8% were non-families.
-Of all households, 29.0% were made up of individuals, and 12.5% had someone living alone who was 65 years of age or older.
-The average household size was 2.40 and the average family size was 2.98.
+There were 10,657 households, out of which 17.2% had children under the age of 18 living with them, 48.2% were married couples living together, 25.2% had a female householder with no spouse present, and 19.0% had a male householder with no spouse present.
+Of all households, 13.5% were made up of individuals, and 3.9% had someone living alone who was 65 years of age or older.
+The average household size was 2.16 and the average family size was 2.69.

-In the town, the population was spread out, with 23.5% under the age of 18, 7.0% from 18 to 24, 29.7% from 25 to 44, 22.7% from 45 to 64, and 17.0% who were 65 years of age or older.
-The median age was 39 years.
-For every 100 females, there were 93.2 males.
-For every 100 females age 18 and over, there were 89.6 males.
+In the town, the population was spread out, with 13.0% under the age of 18, 8.7% from 18 to 24, 18.4% from 25 to 44, 31.6% from 45 to 64, and 28.2% who were 65 years of age or older.
+The median age was 53.7 years.

-The median income for a household in the town was $44,613, and the median income for a family was $53,165.
-Males had a median income of $37,887 versus $26,800 for females.
-The per capita income for the town was $24,092.
-About 4.3% of families and 6.7% of the population were below the poverty line, including 9.6% of those under age 18 and 6.6% of those age 65 or over.
+The median income for a household in the town was $90,933, and the median income for a family was $117,854.
+The per capita income for the town was $47,826.
+About 6.2% of the population were below the poverty line, including 4.9% of those under age 18 and 7.7% of those age 65 or over.

-The most frequent ancestries among the town's population are Italian (34.2%), Irish (17.9%) and English (14.2%).
-Many Italians moved to Westerly from Italy around the start of the 20th century (particularly from Sicily and Calabria), and Italian dialects are still spoken at the homes of many older residents.
+The most frequent ancestries among the town's population, according to the 2000 census, were Italian (34.2%), Irish (17.9%) and English (14.2%).
+Many Italians moved to Westerly from Italy around the start of the 20th century, a majority from Sicily and Calabria, with Italian dialects still being spoken at the homes of many older residents in the town.
+Many Italian immigrants had come and resided in the Town of Westerly originated from the Town of Acri, Calabria.

 Economy

-Washington Trust Bancorp Inc., a publicly traded regional bank with operations in Rhode Island and Connecticut, is headquartered in Westerly.
+Located within the Town of Westerly are two regional banks headquartered in the town, including Washington Trust Bancorp Inc., a publicly traded regional bank with operations in Rhode Island and Connecticut, and the Westerly Community Credit Union.

+Education

+The main school system of the Town of Westerly is operated by the Westerly Public Schools, which operates the Westerly High School, Westerly Middle School, Westerly High School Career and Tech (WHS-CTE), and the local elementary schools, including State Street Elementary School, Springbrook Elementary School, and Dunn's Corners Elementary School.

+The Rhode Island Office of the Postsecondary Commissioner offers operates three educational centers, one of which is located in the Town of Westerly, the Westerly Education Center, with the purpose of giving residents higher education in business, industry, and provide high-quality educational programs to meet projected workforce growth in the region.
+The Westerly Education Center works with the Community College of Rhode Island, University of Rhode Island, Rhode Island College, Skills for Rhode Island's Future, the Rhode Island Office of Veteran Services, and more.